danforthcenter/plantcv/docs/analyze_color.md

 - **Parameters:**
     - rgb_img - RGB image data
     - mask - binary mask of selected contours
-    - hist_plot_type - None, 'all'(default), 'rgb', 'lab', or 'hsv'.
+    - hist_plot_type - None (default), 'all', 'rgb', 'lab', or 'hsv'.
 This can limit the data saved out.
 Hue data is still saved out when set to None.
 - **Context:**
     - Used to extract color data from RGB, LAB, and HSV color channels.
     - Generates histogram of color channel data.